jasonflorentino/wollbot/README.md

 - Rolling a CURSED die
 - Advantage / Disadvantage
 - Modifiers
+- "Titling" a roll so you know what it was for.

 ![Screenshot of the bot's reply](./images/sample.jpg)

 ## Notes

+Built for deployment on [Cloudflare Workers](https://workers.cloudflare.com/)

 Followed this setup:
 https://discord.com/developers/docs/tutorials/hosting-on-cloudflare-workers